 For five disorders, guardians had the option to provide additional information.
 With respect to skin/coat problems, further information was provided about 140 of these 147 cases.
 The most common causes, in order, were atopic/allergic dermatitis (inflamed skin due to allergies), moist dermatitis, and pruritis (itchiness) of unspecified origin.
 With respect to mobility problems, further information was provided about 123 of these 135 cases.
 The most common causes, in order, were osteoarthritis/arthritis, and a variety of 'other' causes.
 With respect to dental/oral problems, further information was provided about 109 of these 110 cases.
 The most common causes, in order, were dental calculus/plaque/tartar, gingivitis, and a variety of ‘other’ causes, particularly damaged, broken or worn teeth.
 With respect to body weight problems, all 80 respondents described whether dogs were over- or underweight.
 Eighty five percent (68) of reported cases were overweight, and 15% (12) were underweight.
 With respect to eye problems, further information was provided about 57 of these 58 cases.
 The most common causes included eye ulcers and related conditions such as dry eye and entropion, conjunctivitis, infections, blindness/vision loss and cataracts.

-Percentage of unwell dogs and average number of disorders per dog
+Percentage of unwell dogs and average number of disorders per unwell dog

 In addition to these 931 dogs with 1,477 cases of 22 specific disorders, respondents reported that the remaining 1,123 dogs were considered by their veterinarians to be healthy.
-Overall, 45% suffering from at least one disorder, and the average number of disorders per dog was 0.72, with (Table 16).
+Overall, 45% suffering from at least one disorder, and the average number of disorders per unwell dog was 1.59 (Table 16).

 Table 16.
 1,477 occurrences of 22 specific disorders, in 2,054 dogs fed three main diets.